|Generic Name||Brand Name|

 Anticonvulsants successfully control or prevent seizures in most

-The most common side effects of anticonvulsants include:
+Common side effects of this medicine include:

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

-- Some anticonvulsants make birth control pills
+Some anticonvulsants make birth control pills

 Complete the new medication information form (PDF)(What is a PDF document?) to help you understand this medication.